adhikasp/adhikasp.github.io/_posts/2017-07-25-GSOC-phase-3-Polishing-aspect-feature.md

 This post is part of my GSOC journey in coala.

-Because aspect is still new and experimental, information and other support about it is stil.
+Because aspect is still new and experimental, many things around it is still untested.
 Also, not all bear in coala (read: none of them) support aspect.
 And it will be a long time before it happen.
 So I think it's important to make the migration process became more easy.

 In this phase, I try to polish up feature so hopefully it will became more